LoStack/LoStack-Setup/readme.md

     - Next, add the IP of your host to the router or access device as a secondary DNS:
         - Most routers support adding a secondary DNS
         - This method will make the services accessible to everyone on the network.
-        - If you add it as a secondary DNS directly on a device accessing the services, by other devices on the network won't resolve it.
-This method is useful if you are working with LoStack in a VM.
+        - If you add it as a secondary DNS directly on a device accessing the services, you will have to do it on every device that needs access.

     **OR**